ansible/ansible/docsite/rst/modules_extra.rst

-If you believe you have found a bug in an extras module and are already running the latest stable or development version of Ansible, first look in the `issue tracker at github.com/ansible/ansible-modules-extras <http://github.com/ansible/ansible-modules-extras>`_ o see if a bug has already been filed.
+If you believe you have found a bug in an extras module and are already running the latest stable or development version of Ansible, first look in the `issue tracker at github.com/ansible/ansible-modules-extras <http://github.com/ansible/ansible-modules-extras>`_ to see if a bug has already been filed.
 If not, we would be grateful if you would file one.

 Should you have a question rather than a bug report, inquries are welcome on the `ansible-project google group <https://groups.google.com/forum/#!forum/ansible-project>`_ or on Ansible's "#ansible" channel, located on irc.freenode.net.